shunf4/presentation-auto-breadcrumbs/README.md

 #toc - The text shape with the biggest area in this page will be filled with
         TOC.
 If currently "content hierarchy stack" is not empty, lines in TOC will be set to inactive color, except for the line that matches current stack, which is set to active color.
+(Agenda slide)

 #push - Push current title (The text shape that is nearest to the top side of
         this page, except breadcrumbs) into content hierarchy stack.